shiyis/nlpwme/modules/0-info-theory.md

 ### **How Is Entropy Important to Our Discussion?**

-In machine learning, entropy measures the `impurity or randomness present in a dataset`.
-It is commonly used in decision tree algorithms to evaluate the homogeneity of data at a particular node.
-A higher entropy value indicates a more heterogeneous subset of data.
+Entropy evaluates the "impurity or randomness present in a dataset" in machine learning.
+In decision tree methods, it is frequently used to assess the homogeneity of data at a specific node.
+A more varied group of data is indicated by a higher entropy score.

-Decision tree models can use entropy to determine the best plots to make informed decisions and build accurate predictive models.
+Entropy can be used by decision tree models to choose the optimal plots for making knowledgeable judgments and creating precise predictive models.

 #### **Conclusion**
-Information Entropy or Shannon’s entropy quantifies the amount of uncertainty (or surprise) involved in the value of a random variable or the outcome of a random process.
-Its significance in the decision tree is that it allows us to estimate the impurity or heterogeneity of the target variable.
-Subsequently, to achieve the maximum level of homogeneity in the response variable, the child nodes are created in such a way that the total entropy of these child nodes must be less than the entropy of the parent node.
+The amount of surprise (or uncertainty) associated with the value of a random variable or the result of a random process is measured by information entropy, often known as Shannon's entropy.
+Its importance in the decision tree comes from the fact that it enables us to calculate the heterogeneity or impurity of the target variable.
+The child nodes are then formed in such a way that their combined entropy must be lower than that of the parent node in order to obtain the highest possible level of homogeneity in the response variable.